ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 * Should **not have dependencies on external source projects**.
 * Should **avoid dependcncies on NuGet packages** and should **only have dependencies on .NET base libraries**.
   * Should **avoid dependencies on complex .NET stuff** and stuff that is likely subject to changes (based on past experience) **such as serialization**.

-## Things to be Done

-## Unify Directory Structure of .NET IGLib Modules

-IGLib Modules bases on .NET should be rearranged such that they have uniform structure.

-Establish **Uniform Naming** of modules. **Distinguishing names from the legacy** IGLib Framework is **not a priority**.
-It is more important to have good and concise names.

-**IGlibCore** project should **move to src/IGLib** fromm src/, such that more projects can be included in the src/ .

-### Rearranging IGLib Legacy

-Rearrange IGLib legacy such that the **IGLib project** can be migrated to the latest .NET (first .NET 8, then .NET 9 and later).

-The IGLib should target frameworks compatible with IGLibCore.

-#### IGLib Legacy - external dependencies

-* Shift external dependencies such that everything is contained in ../iglibexternal/ directory relative to project directories.

-* Let IGLibCore dependencies remain within the iglib/ directory, but think about updating the update scripts.

-### Moving Immature Things to the Sandbox

-Utilities that are not mature enough should be moved to the IGLibSandbox module.

-* Parser utilities
-* CommandLine parsing